ndurner/chatbot_conversation_converter/README.md

 # Chatbot Conversation Converter

 A Python utility that converts chat conversations between different formats, including OpenAI Playground JSON, Nils' Workbench format¹ and Markdown.
+ChatGPT is also supported as a source.

 ## Features